-I truly believe that SAP Controlling is the best way to have an overview of the whole company.
+I believe that SAP Controlling is the best way to get an overview of the whole company.
 It's also one of the only components that cannot work in silos.
 You need to know a little bit of every other module to make yours work.
-My manager always says: "It's a capstone module.
+My manager says: "It's a capstone module.
 If anything below is skewed, it will fall".

 How do you stay on top of Controlling topics?
 What resources do you regularly use?

 Companies have different levels of complexity.
 Some have very sophisticated manufacturing systems, but in single locations; while others have very simple services, but across borders and with complex revenue recognition; and some combine all possible hurdles.
 That means that you have to be able to solve issues at very low level in old modules, as well as stay up to date on the new solutions.
 Nobody can cover that by themselves, you have to work in a network.
 I try to stay very close to SAP Solution Management and Development teams and always try to meet with new customers and partners via ASUG and conferences.

 What was your most important take away from Controlling 2012?

 Conferences are all about networking.
 I get invited and attend almost all SAP conferences, from PLM and Financials, to ASUG/ SAPPHIRE and TechEd, including Customer Value Network (CVN) for Financials and CVN PLM.
 I consider it a good conference when I get to meet 5-10 relevant contacts (SAP employees, partners, or customers).
 I left Controlling 2012 with 50 names of very interesting people.
 Here's a tip: always thank the speakers and introduce yourself.
 That way, if they hear anything relevant for you, they'll include you in the loop.